sijokuruvilla/skg_blog/articles/guilt.md

 ---
 layout: page
-permalink: /guilt
+permalink: /fear
 ---

-# Guilt, fear and shame
+# Fear, guilt, shame

 The three things that pulls us back from even putting in efforts to the things we wish to pursue.